 - Practicing mindfulness – Feel feelings; think thoughts; notice sensations.
 Pay attention to the here and now without labels and without judgment.

 - Changing one’s mindset – Every scenario in life has opportunity, and people can reframe events to see it.
 Soon, they are seeing more and more opportunities they had previously missed.

 - Promoting thankfulness – Gratitude is closely tied to happiness.
 Taking time each day to say, “thanks,” or to write down what went well means people are focusing their attention on the good, beautiful, and true things in the world.

 People cannot control much that happens in this world, but when they accept responsibility for what they can control, they can cultivate an emotional environment where happiness blossoms.
 As people draw happiness from sources within their control, the joy they feel remains relatively stable even as life has its normal ups and downs.

 Are you tired of your happiness waxing and waning with events beyond your control?
 Are you ready to take back control and cultivate a sustainable, stable joy?
 If so, you are not alone.
 A lot of people are prioritizing their happiness.
 A lot of people are also working with a mental health professional to formulate a plan on how best to increase their joy.

 If you are ready to work with a therapist, know that Thriveworks Marietta has appointments available for increasing happiness.

-When you call our office, you may be meeting with your therapist within 24 hours.
 We offer evening and weekend sessions.
 There are no waitlists.
 We also work with many different insurance companies.